Prince of Soubise

 Within the French nobility, the title of "Prince of Soubise" was created in 1667 when the sirerie of Soubise, Charente-Maritime was raised to a principality for the cadet branch of the House of Rohan.
 The first prince was François de Rohan (1630-1712).
 He was succeeded by three further princes before the male line of Rohan-Soubise became extinct upon the death of the second Duke of Rohan-Rohan, Charles (1715-87).

+The Hôtel de Soubise in Paris was owned by the princes, and is now the museum of the French National Archives.